AgroTechLab-IFSC/pyiotdevsim/CONTRIBUTING.md

 The following commit types can be used:

 - ```build``` - Used to identify development changes related to the build system (involving scripts, configurations or tools) and package dependencies.
-- ```ci``` - Used to identify development changes related to the continuous integration and deployment system - involving scripts, configurations or tools.
+- ```ci``` - Used to identify development changes related to the continuous integration and deployment system (involving scripts, configurations or tools).
 - ```docs``` - Used to identify documentation changes related to the project - whether intended externally for the end users (in case of a library) or internally for the developers.
 - ```feat``` - Used to identify production changes related to new backward-compatible abilities or functionality (update ```MINOR``` release).
 - ```fix``` - Used to identify production changes related to backward-compatible bug fixes (update ```PATCH``` release).